Recycling in the United Kingdom: Metal cans

 There is a high recycling rate for metal cans in the UK, with aluminium recycling and steel cans being the most common items.
 Metal can be recycled indefinitely, and aluminium cans use just 5% of the energy needed to produce them from scratch and only release 5% of the amount of greenhouse gases.
 In addition, it is the easiest material to extract and separate from the other recyclables, using magnets for steel cans and special magnets (eddy currents) it guarantees recycling of every can.

 Other materials

 Cartons

 In 2013, the Alliance for Beverage Cartons and the Environment and Sonoco Alcore opened the UK's first carton recycling facility in Halifax.
-Prior to this, recycling was limited because of the high shipping costs for export, but the new plant processes 40 percent of the country's carton waste.
+Prior to this, recycling was limited because of the high shipping costs for export, but the new plant processes 40 per cent of the country's carton waste.
 Problems also arise because cartons cannot use recycled fibre, so they are converted into cardboard instead.